 - Budget – Start a budget, or at the very least begin tracking with YNAB or Mint.

 - And it can be a really great idea to figure out how little it would take to live on with a bare bones budget, if the proverbial ish hits the fan.
+Here is a blog post on different ways to budget.

 - As we’ve talked about before, here’s a stripped down template of our family’s budget in Excel.
 It may not make sense for some, but I hope it can get most started down the right path! (once you’re in Google Drive, click: File -> download to get the file on your computer)